zcaudate-me/ribol/README.md

               (continue (- data))))
   [1 2 3 4 5 -6 -7 -8])
 ```

+ - Additionally, the follow macros `raise-on`, `raise-on-all` and `anticipate` offer ways to hook into the java exceptions.
+Its use can be seen here: [integer division](https://github.com/zcaudate/ribol/wiki/Robust-Integer-Divide)

 ### Rational:
 In the author's experience, there are two forms of 'exceptions' that a programmer will encounter: